rust-lang/rfcs/text/0000-explicit-tail-calls.md

 as creating new stack frames can be expensive.

 To request TCE the `become` keyword can be used instead of `return`.
-Note that, as both keywords act the same in terms of *control flow*, `become` can be used everywhere that `return` is used.
+Note that, as both keywords act as the end of the function, `become` can be used everywhere that `return` is used.
 However, there are several requirements on the called function which need to be fulfilled for TCE (and TCO) to work.